inkeep/zendesk-inkeep-autoreply-template/README.md

 # Zendesk AI Auto Responder

-This template repo contains a NextJS app as well as bash scripts that will help you configure your Zendesk workspace to use InKeep to auto-respond to new tickets using your InKeep project.
+This template repo contains a NextJS app as well as bash scripts that will help you configure your Zendesk workspace to use Inkeep to auto-respond to new tickets using your Inkeep project.

 ## Architecture Overview